Have you been able to get a second chance checking account at PNC Bank?

 If PNC Bank at 4140 Portage St Nw does not have Second Chance Checking, you can try checking out other banks in North Canton.

-Getting your own bank account into the negative and then not being able to pay it back is nothing an individual should have to go through.
-With stacking fees from NSF fees, it can be hard to pay the cash back.
+Getting your checking account straight into the negative and subsequently not being able to pay it back is nothing an individual should have to experience.
+Due to stacking fees from NSF fees, it can be hard to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank offers you a new checking account similar to this, they know that you have had some problems in the past with other banks.
+When a bank gives you a new checking account such as this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've got personal troubles with some other financial institutions, they put your name on a list called chexsystems.
+When you have got money issues with different financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes the banks may just take away a few capabilities to help ensure your bank account does not go into the negative again.
-Whenever you get a new start with a second chance checking account, make certain you watch it very closely.
+You will get a second chance checking account, and sometimes the banks may simply take away a few capabilities to help ensure your account does not get into the negative once again.
+Whenever you get a new start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you know, the man or women eventually cashed the check so you now have 4 fees that put your bank account in the negative.
+Next thing you know, the man or women finally cashed your check and you will have 4 charges that put your account in the negative.
 That would be 4 NSF service fees.
-So together with your second chance banking account, you should be sure to keep an eagle eye on all expenditures.
-Not only will you build trust with the new bank, but you can get better at managing your dollars.
+So together with your second chance bank account, you should make sure you retain an eagle eye on all expenditures.
+You will not only create confidence with the new bank, but you will get better at taking care of your money.